 Got questions about starting, managing and growing your micro-business?
 The micro-business consultants at ShopTalk 800 have answers.
 These professionals have helped more than 70,000 NASE Members get accurate answers to micro-business questions.
 Put these specialists to work for your business.
 You can get advice on any topic-at no extra cost to an NASE Membership.
-The ShopTalk 800 consultants will answer your question by e-mail or on the phone.
-Go to www.NASE.org or call 800-232-NASE to find out more.
+The ShopTalk 800 consultants will answer your question online or over the phone.
+Go to www.NASE.org and visit the Knowledge Center, or call 800-649-NASE to find out more.